Everything we know about the GRIMWALDS

 Whatever they are, and whether or not their connections to the Schwarzwald, fairy tales, and Maestre Gerhardt are real, they’re important.

 What do you think?
 Do you agree with any of the theories here?
 Do you have one of your own?
-Let me know in the comments and on Twitter.
+Let me know - and don’t forget you can subscribe to be the first to hear about new articles and fun projects in the pipeline.
+Like what we do here?
+Tips welcome on ko-fi to help pay for the site!

 Previous